 The Church of the Apostles

 Connected to the Church of St. Anthony by a small corridor, the Church of Apostles is a small church with three altars.
 Rectangular in shape and divided into four sections the church is covered by a huge dome.

 The Church of the Virgin categorized into three sections is relatively smaller than other Egyptian churches with each section separated from the other by a wooden grille.
 The church built on the second floor of the monastery preserves ancient Christian heritage.

-The ancient Christian Sites In Egypt few in numbers store cultural souvenirs and heritage value.
-To explore more of these Coptic Sites call us (+20) 100 002 7316.
+Egypt Tour Packages give you the chance to experience Egypt’s history and best attractions.
+The ancient Christian Egyptian Sites few in numbers store cultural souvenirs and heritage value.
+To explore more of these Coptic Sites call us (+20) 100 002 7316